Skip to main content

 },

-Slots allow you to store custom data fields on Rem which are tagged with your custom powerup.
-In the example above, we added a slot called "Message".
-Later on we will see how to save data and retrieve data from this slot.
+Properties allow you to store custom data fields on Rem which are tagged with your custom powerup.
+In the example above, we added a property called "Message".
+Later on we will see how to save data and retrieve data from this property.

 Tagging Rem with Powerups